 When we say “harassment,” we’re talking about unwelcome or hostile behavior, including speech that intimidates, creates discomfort, or interferes with a person’s participation in the conference (speaker presentations fall under this category and should not use images or examples that would violate the code of conduct); unwelcome physical contact; unwelcome sexual attention; deliberate intimidation; and stalking.
 Sponsors should not use sexualized images or activities, and sponsor representatives (including volunteers) should not use sexualized clothing/uniforms/costumes.

 If you’re a conference participant–whether attendee, speaker, exhibitor or volunteer–and you violate these basic standards, we may take any action we deem appropriate, including expelling you from the conference, without a refund, at our discretion.

-If you’re being harassed, notice that someone else is being harassed, or have any other concerns, please contact our Director of Events at [email protected] All reports will be kept confidential among our staff, who have been trained to respond to violations of this code of conduct.
+If you’re being harassed, notice that someone else is being harassed, or have any other concerns, please contact our team at [email protected] All reports will be kept confidential among our staff, who have been trained to respond to violations of this code of conduct.

 Let’s blow up Twitter with a stream of great ideas, not a riot about how we treat each other.